silentSp3cter/Formula1/README.md

 The purpose of this project is to analyze and explore various data points in Formula 1.
 I also tried to build a model to predict whether a driver will finish in the podiums or not.

-## Data Collection

-Files : `API_data`

-For my data mining I used the [Ergast F1](https://ergast.com/mrd/) data repository, which contain information about all the championships and races from
-1950 till date.
-Eventually I combined all the data about races, results, drivers and constructors standing positions, qualifications and weather into a single dataframe.

 ## EDA

 Files : `f1_analysis`